xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/DecodeFailureHandler.md

 2. What external libraries or dependencies does this code rely on?

-    This code relies on the `sttp` and `tapir` libraries for defining and handling API endpoints, as well as the `org.alephium.api` package for defining custom error responses.
+    This code relies on the `sttp` and `tapir` libraries for defining and handling API endpoints, as well as the `org.oxygenium.api` package for defining custom error responses.

 3. What license is this code released under?